Imagination & Construction

 1992-’93

-In 1992 I organised an exchange between the Minerva Academy and the Akademie Vitvarnich Umeni (AVU) in Prague.
-A Czech teacher takes over my lessons in Groningen and I spend a semester as a guest professor in Prague.
+In 1992, organized an exchange between the Academy Minerva in Groningen and the Akademie Vitvarnich Umeni (AVU) in Prague.
+Stays for a semester as a visiting professor in Prague; a Czech teacher – Marius Kotrba – takes over the lessons in Groningen.

 Façades